 Another amazing book by Bella Forrest, A Shade of Vampire is by far one of my favorite paranormal books and after reading A Shade of Blood I reconfirm that she’s a great writer and one of my favorite authors.

-This book is dark, captivating and intense, it was impossible for me to put it down, even when that implied for me to stay awake almost all night.
+This book is dark, captivating and intense, it was impossible for me to put it down, even when that meant for me to stay awake almost all night.

-The story is still as good as in the first book, and thanks to the fact that places and scenes are well described and detailed it is fairly easy to be transported to the world that the author created, that mysterious and intriguing place called “The Shade” where there are all these vampires governed by Derek Novak.
+The story is still as good as in the first book, and thanks to the fact that places and scenes are well described and detailed, it’s fairly easy to be transported to the world that the author created, that mysterious and intriguing place called “The Shade” where exist all these vampires governed by Derek Novak.

-One thing I really enjoyed was the multiple POV that we see in this book, to be able to switch between Sofia, Derek, Ben and Lucas, really helped me understand better these characters, their feelings and what was behind their actions.
+One thing I really enjoyed was the multiple POV’s that we find in this book, to be able to switch between Sofia, Derek, Ben and Lucas really helped me understand these better characters (their feelings and what was behind their actions).

-In this second book we learn more about Derek’s past, “The Shade” and also get to know better to Ben, Sofia’s best friend who after this book it became more interesting for me than in the first book.
+In this second book we learn more about Derek’s past, “The Shade” and also we get to know Ben better (Sofia’s best friend who after this book became more interesting to me than in the first book).

 This book in a manner explores the subject of how people deal with their pain and how after a life changing event it seems fairly impossible forget and leave everything behind, also it shows that even when there’s love, relationships are not always easy and sometimes you have to fight for what you want.